How do I take a mortgage payment holiday and will it affect my credit rating?

 Coronavirus update on mortgage payment holidays

-If you are struggling financially due to the Coronavirus crisis the government has announced that homeowners can now apply for a mortgage payment holiday lasting up to 3 months.
+If you are struggling financially due to the coronavirus pandemic, in March 2020 the government announced that homeowners could apply for a mortgage payment holiday lasting up to 3 months without it affecting their credit rating.
+In June 2020 this guidance was updated so that anyone already taking a mortgage holiday (i.e a break from paying their monthly mortgage payments) should be able to extend the holiday by a further three months.
+Anyone not already taking a mortgage holiday has until 31st October 2020 to apply should they need to.
 Contact your lender if you need to apply for a mortgage payment holiday and access their fast track approval process to get a quick decision.
 Any unpaid interest will need to be paid back over time and individual credit ratings should not be affected.

 What is a mortgage payment holiday?